-Where to Stay in Puglia: Ultimate Beach Resort Guide
+Where to Stay in Puglia: Ultimate Beach Resort Guide (2024 – MAP INCLUDED)

 (This post may contain affiliate links.
 Find more info in my disclaimer)

 Heading to Puglia (also known as Apulia) this year for some summer sun?
-This beautiful region in southeast Italy is home to a heady combination of white sand beaches, stunning coastal scenery, historic villages, baroque towns, and vibrant turquoise seas.
+This beautiful region in southeast Italy is home to a heady combination of white sand beaches, stunning coastal scenery, historic villages, baroque towns, divine food, and vibrant turquoise seas.

 This is a beach-lover’s guide to where to stay in Puglia and it will cover: